schto223/FlipGraphs.jl/docs/src/polygonTriangulation.md

 a flip can only be done, if the quadrilateral is convex, and no three of its corners lie on the same line.
 As we are interested in taking this theory to closed surfaces, where we will no longer restrict the edges to being straight, we will only consider triangulations of points in convex general position.
 In this case, a triangulation in the geometric sense is equivalent to a triangulation in the graph sense.

 In graph theory, we do not care, if edges are straight or curved.
-In this case, a triangulation is simply a maximal(in regards to the number of edges) planar graph with a fixed number of points.
+In this case, a triangulation of a polygon is simply a maximal (in regards to the number of edges) planar graph with a fixed number of points which lie on the border of a disc.
-Here, we do not care where the points are located, however, in order keep in line with the geometric sense and have a simple visualization,we will consider these points to be the vertices of a convex polygon (i.e. points in convex position).
+Here, we do not care where exactly the points are located, however, in order keep in line with the geometric sense and have a simple visualization, we will consider these points to be the vertices of a convex polygon (i.e. points in convex position).

 ```@docs
     TriangulatedPolygon